Henry Clutterbuck (footballer)

 Henry James Clutterbuck (June 1873 – 19 February 1948) was an English professional footballer who played as a goalkeeper.
 He made 89 appearances in the Football League playing for Small Heath, Grimsby Town and Chesterfield.
+Whilst at QPR He was part of the team that beat Wolverhampton Wanderers, who were playing in the First Division, 1-0 in the FA Cup in a first round replay on 31 January 1900.

-He also played for Queens Park Rangers, New Brompton and Fulham in the Southern League.
+He also played for New Brompton and Fulham in the Southern League.
 Clutterbuck was born in Wheatenhurst, Gloucestershire, and died in Gloucester.